-The service is rendered by Dipaleseng Local Municipality and the Department of Culture, Sports and Recreation.
+The service is rendered by Dipaleseng Local Municipality and the Department of Culture, Sports and Recreation (DCSR).
 In the 2016/17 a new library in Balfour was constructed by DCSR.

-In Nthorwane, Eskom donated Wendy house to be used as library temporarily and the DCSR planned to upgrade the Nthorwane library in their 2020/21 financial year and in Grootvlei there is no proper structure for such.
+In Nthorwane, Eskom donated a wendy house to be used as a library temporarily and the DCSR planned to upgrade the Nthorwane library in their 2020/21 financial year and in Grootvlei upgrading plans are still pending.
 Siyathemba had a library that was burnt down during the community protests 2010.